Risk & Insurance

 Risk Management

 The primary function of the Office of Risk & Insurance is to reduce the County's total cost of risk.
-The County self insures most risks including, but not limited to, property damage and personal injury liability.
-The County purchases commercial insurance for its real property, most inland marine, boiler & machinery and employee theft and dishonesty exposures.
+The County self insures most risks including, but not limited to, Property damage and Personal Injury liability.
+The County purchases commercial insurance for its real property, most inland marine, boiler & machinery, employee theft and dishonesty, aviation and cyber liability exposures.

 The Office of Risk & Insurance Management has a comprehensive vendor contract insurance specification (risk transfer) process.